JaredAllen07/FitnessAI_EGR404/README.md

-# FitPlan AI: A Meal and Workout Planner for Busy Students

-## 1. Project Partners
-Jared Allen (individual project)

----

-## 2. Project Title
-FitPlan AI: A Meal and Workout Planner with Scheduling and Reminders for Busy Students

----

-## 3. Project Description

-FitPlan AI is an AI-powered application designed to help students and busy individuals create realistic meal and workout plans that fit into their daily schedules.
-Many existing fitness and nutrition tools assume users have the time and resources to follow complex or time-intensive routines, which is often not practical for full-time students.

-This project focuses on generating simple, time-efficient, and easy-to-follow plans that prioritize consistency over perfection.
-Users will input information such as fitness goals, availability, dietary preferences or restrictions, physical characteristics (age, height, weight, gender), and available equipment.

-Based on these inputs, the system uses generative AI to produce:
-- A personalized weekly workout plan
-- A simple and time-efficient meal plan
-- An optional grocery list based on the generated meals
-- A short explanation describing how the plan fits the user’s goals and schedule

-In addition to generating plans, the system includes scheduling and automation features to help users stay consistent:
-- Converts the workout plan into a structured weekly schedule
-- Sends email reminders or summaries based on the generated plan
-- Optionally formats the schedule for calendar-style viewing or export

-The application displays all outputs in a clean and easy-to-read format and demonstrates how generative AI can be combined with automation to create a practical, real-world wellness tool.

----

-## 4. Resources to Use

-The project will use the following tools and technologies:

-- OpenAI API for generating workout plans, meal plans, and explanations
-- Python as the primary programming language
-- Streamlit for building the user interface
-- Gmail / email automation (based on course lab work) for sending reminders
-- Concepts from course labs, including:
-  - Prompt engineering
-  - AI-based content generation
-  - Automation workflows (email integration)

-No external datasets are required, as all content will be generated using AI.

----

-## 5. Deliverables

-The final project will include:

-- A fully functional application that:
-  - Accepts user input (goals, schedule, dietary preferences, physical stats, equipment)
-  - Generates a workout plan, meal plan, grocery list, and explanation
-  - Converts the plan into a structured weekly schedule
-  - Sends at least one automated email (plan summary or reminder)

-- A GitHub repository containing:
-  - All source code
-  - A structured README file with setup and usage instructions

-- A recorded demonstration (maximum 10 minutes) showing:
-  - The full workflow of the application
-  - Core features including AI generation and email functionality

-- A final written report describing:
-  - The problem being addressed
-  - System design and implementation
-  - Challenges and limitations
-  - Potential future improvements
+# FitPlan AI

+FitPlan AI is a multi-agent AI-powered fitness and meal planning application designed for busy students and individuals who struggle to fit health routines into their day-to-day schedule.

+The app generates personalized workout plans, meal plans, editable schedules, calendar files, email-based schedule delivery, and simple progress tracking.

+## Project Partner

+Jared Allen

+## Project Title

+FitPlan AI: A Multi-Agent Fitness and Meal Planner with Scheduling and Email Support

+## Project Description

+FitPlan AI helps users create realistic workout and meal plans based on their goals, availability, dietary preferences, physical stats, and available equipment.
+The application focuses on creating plans that are practical and time-efficient rather than overly complicated.

+Users enter information such as fitness goals, workout availability, workout split preference, workout style, dietary restrictions, age, height, weight, gender, and equipment.
+The system uses multiple AI agents to generate a workout plan, meal plan, schedule, calendar-ready file, and reminder email.

+The application also allows users to edit the generated schedule, export the plan, send the schedule by email, and track workout progress.

+## Features

+- Personalized AI-generated workout plans
+- Personalized AI-generated meal plans
+- Custom workout split option
+- Workout style options such as strength training, hypertrophy, plyometrics, functional fitness, mobility, and calisthenics
+- Exercise instructions included in the workout plan
+- Editable workout schedule
+- Calendar file export using `.ics`
+- Email delivery of workout schedule and calendar attachment
+- Downloadable full plan as `.txt`
+- Downloadable schedule as `.json`
+- Local progress tracking with workout completion and notes
+- Multi-tab Streamlit interface

+## AI Agent Structure

+The project uses a simple multi-agent workflow:

+1. **Workout Agent**
+   Generates a personalized workout plan based on the user’s goals, equipment, schedule, workout split, and workout style.

+2. **Meal Agent**
+   Generates a simple meal plan and optional grocery list based on dietary preferences, restrictions, and fitness goals.

+3. **Scheduling Agent**
+   Creates a weekly schedule and reminder preview based on the generated workout and meal plans.

+4. **Schedule JSON Agent**
+   Converts the workout schedule into structured JSON so it can be edited, exported, emailed, and converted into a calendar file.

+5. **Coordinator Agent**
+   Runs each agent and combines the outputs into one complete user-facing result.

+## Resources Used

+- Python
+- Streamlit
+- OpenAI API
+- python-dotenv
+- smtplib for email sending
+- Gmail App Password for authenticated email delivery
+- Local JSON file for progress tracking

+## Deliverables

+The final project includes:

+- A working Streamlit application
+- AI-generated workout and meal plans
+- Editable schedule feature
+- Calendar `.ics` export
+- Email-based schedule delivery
+- Progress tracking
+- GitHub repository with code and documentation
+- Final report
+- Recorded demo presentation